952-444-2044

 6 Signs You Have an Ice Dam

-Don’t be fooled.
-Just because you have icicles hanging off your roof doesn’t mean you necessarily have ice dams.
-Outside of water leaking inside your home, here are six warning signs to look for:
+Just because you have icicles hanging off the edge of your roof or gutters doesn’t mean that you necessarily have ice dams.
+It’s true that large icicles are often associated with ice dams, but it’s also true that ice dams can occur without visible icicles.
+Outside of leaks in winter, there are six classic warning signs to watch for:

-1. Icicles forming on the edge of your roof
+1. Icicles forming along the edge of your roof, with or without gutters

-2. Ice buildup on top of gutters or roof edges
+2. Ice buildup along gutters or lower roof edges

 4. Water stains on exterior siding